grafana/grafana/docs/sources/upgrade-guide/upgrade-v10.2/index.md

 In the Azure Monitor data source, the **Intersection** option has been replaced with a **Dashboard** option to reduce confusion around how time ranges work.
 This is a breaking change because we're removing support for **Intersection**, but it is replaced with an option that is nearly the same.
 The **Intersection** option will be migrated to **Dashboard** automatically.
 See GitHub PR [#74675](https://github.com/grafana/grafana/pull/74675) for more details.

 This version removes all components for the old panel header design.
-See more details in GitHub PR [#74196](https://github.com/grafana/grafana/pull/74196).
+See GitHub PR [#74196](https://github.com/grafana/grafana/pull/74196) for more details.